devgirl7/json_jackson_junit5/README.md

-# Json Jackson - Json Simple - Junit 5 - Java 8
+# Json Jackson - Json Simple -Junit 4 - Junit 5 - Java 8

 A json example using jackson and json object from json simple.
-I use java 8 lambda on assertAll for junit-jupiter on a local json file, with a complex json scenario.i.e. json within json.
+The json has a complex json scenario.i.e. json within json.

+I have build an API endpoint to return the json via a GET, so that we have another entry point for test.

-@RunWith -> JunitPlatform.class to run test tags with
+@RunWith -> JunitPlatform.class, to run test tags with
 @IncludeTags
 @ExcludeTags
 @SuiteDisplayName
 @Tag -> test tags
 @RepeatableTest
 @DisplayName

+I use java 8 lambda on assertAll for junit-jupiter.